 - Meet up for regular socials.

-- Give interviews to news media.
+- Give interviews to the media.

-- Represent cyclists on various committees.
+- Represent sustainable travel on various committees.

 - more bicycle parking for Galway

-- expansion of Galway Bike Share Scheme
+- a more useful Galway Bike Share Scheme

 - a car-free Galway city centre